buraglio/forwardingplane.net/content/post/2013-03-06-network-field-day-5.md

 Last year, <a href="http://techfieldday.com/event/nfd5/">Networking Field Day</a> was something that I'd heard of but wasn't really aware of what is really was.
 I occasionally looked at Twitter and saw the hash tags but did not know much about how it was set up or what it was about.
 In fact, I actually thought it was supposed to be like the HAM radio field day stuff where you go out and build out an emergency network on the fly.
 OK, I should have done more homework, admittedly.
 Fast forward 6 months.
 I'm working more and more with <a href="http://www.networkstatic.com">Brent Salisbury</a> on day job stuff and he's encouraging me to brush the dust off of my <a href="http://www.forwardingplane.net">old blog</a> (which became this site).
 I'm working more on <a title="Building a Floodlight OpenFlow controller on CentOS 6" href="http://www.forwardingplane.net/2013/02/building-a-floodlight-openflow-controller-on-centos-6/" target="_blank" rel="noopener noreferrer">OpenFlow</a>,  virtualization stuff like <a title="CentOS KVM Install – Quick Start to a VM" href="http://www.forwardingplane.net/2013/03/centos-kvm-install-quick-start-to-a-vm/" target="_blank" rel="noopener noreferrer">KVM</a>, <a title="Headless VirtualBox host on CentOS" href="http://www.forwardingplane.net/2013/01/headless-virtualbox-host-on-centos/" target="_blank" rel="noopener noreferrer">VirtualBox</a> and <a href="http://www.vmware.com" target="_blank" rel="noopener noreferrer">VMware</a> and bringing up 100G WAN links.
 I even had the extremely cool opportunity to do a <a href="http://packetpushers.net/show-131-golf-cart-in-my-fibre-tunnel/">Packet Pushers Podcast</a>.
-Many of these things are a direct result of becoming more engaged in the larger community, a networking community I had pretty much carved myself out of back in 2002 when I left the service provider world for R&amp;E.  This self isolation was a bit of an oversight on my part.
-What I did not realize was that, as someone in R&amp;E, I had a unique perspective on some of the industry products and direction and was often seeing things a lot sooner than the general enterprise world.
+Many of these things are a direct result of becoming more engaged in the larger community, a networking community I had pretty much carved myself out of back in 2002 when I left the service provider world for R&E.  This self isolation was a bit of an oversight on my part.
+What I did not realize was that, as someone in R&E, I had a unique perspective on some of the industry products and direction and was often seeing things a lot sooner than the general enterprise world.
 As I got more and more engaged I realized that there were a <strong>lot</strong> of great folks out there that like to collaborate, share and write about their professional experiences in our field of choice.
 These same people were doing innovative and interesting things that I didn't know about.  <a href="http://techfieldday.com/event/nfd5/" target="_blank" rel="noopener noreferrer">NFD</a> was one of those things.
 So, I started to write down more of the things I was thinking and doing.
 I figured that at least someone would find them useful or interesting or at least fodder for solving insomnia.
 When I was asked to participate and come out to NFD5, I was both ecstatic and humbled at the same time.
 This was the place where the networking industry thought leaders go to convene and discuss directionality as well as current networking technologies.
 Just to relay the scale and scope of the folks involved, here is the list of delegates for NFD5:
-&nbsp;

 <table width="100%">
 <tbody>
 <tr>